 Wool typically costs slightly more than synthetic but I feel it is worthwhile.
 There are many options on the market, and there is not much that separates them so I am not going to recommend any particular model.

-Another option, are insulted caps.
-While not quite as warm, they do provide a peak which can help spotting fish.
+Another option, is a insulted caps.
+While not quite as warm, they do provide a peak that can help spotting fish.
 Simms makes a few good ones.

 Best face covering for winter fishing?

 I usually do not cover my face, but I try to avoid fishing when it is extremely cold.
 If I do find my skin starting to burn, I find a wool neck gaiter does a great job blocking the wind.
 For people with wool allergies, there are synthetic alternatives.
 I have personally been wearing a Smartwool Unisex Merino Wool Neck Gaiter.